sheaffej/sheaffej.github.io/b2/2wd-base/Initial-Autonomous-Driving.md

+# Initial Autonomous Driving
 _13 Aug 2018_

-Today I ran the first real test of B2 driving autonomously using the new Pilot node and the initial obstacle avoidance planner.
-Until now, I had been using unit and node-level integration tests and ROS tools (Topic Monitor, Pose Viewer, tf_echo, etc) to make sure all the "autonomous" version nodes were working properly.
-And the last real test on the B2 robot was a teleoperation test where I was controlling B2 using a joystick and my laptop.
+Today I ran the first real test of B2 driving autonomously using the new `pilot_node` and the initial obstacle avoidance planner.
+Until now, all of my testing of the `pilot_node` code had been using unit and node-level integration tests and ROS tools (Topic Monitor, Pose Viewer, tf_echo, etc) to make sure all of the "autonomous" version nodes were working properly.
+And the last real world test on the B2 robot was a teleoperation test where I was controlling B2 using a joystick and my laptop.

 I was very pleased with the initial results!
 Below is the video of the initial autonomous test.